7 Wintery Facts About Ice, Freezing Rain, and Sleet

-Ice in the form of freezing rain and sleet is just as big of a threat as snow, and it’s arguably more dangerous than the fluffy white stuff.
-Snow is generally manageable: You can shovel it and plow it and sweep it aside and try to go about your day the best you can.
+Ice in the form of freezing rain and sleet is just as big of a threat as snow, and often result in a winter weather advisory being issued for the affected region.
+Ice is arguably more dangerous than the fluffy white stuff.
+Snow is generally manageable: You can shovel it and plow it, and while others are doing the work, you can enjoy a snow day with a cup of hot cocoa.
 You can’t do that with ice.

 For the most part, frozen water becomes solidly affixed to any exposed and untreated surface.
 There comes a point when ice is entirely unmanageable.
 Even a giant vehicle with four-wheel drive is useless when it can’t grip the surface it’s sliding on.
 Ice—mostly from freezing rain—is not only dangerous because of the associated travel hazards, but also because of the damage it can cause.